-Coworking, especially coworking in Eldoret is becoming the new normal this is because it is expected and preferred workplace of today’s workforce.
+Coworking, especially coworking in Eldoret is becoming the new normal.
+This is because it is the expected and preferred workplace of today's workforce.

 This is crystal clear in the fact that large companies and organisations are now seeking to enhance the workplace experience so as to attract and retain talent, and that a significant percentage of workers who have the option to work from home prefer to work from a coworking space.

 In fact, statistics show that, coworking now takes up 27million sq feet of office space across the United States.
 There are currently 14,411 coworking spaces in the world today.
 The number of coworking members will rise to 3.8 million by 2020 and 5.1 million by 2022.

 So if you are in Eldoret, and looking into coworking in Eldoret… what exactly will you be looking at?
 Let me take you a little bit back to where it all started.

 If taken literally though the coworking concept has been around for as long as life has existed.
 From working in the farms, to putting structures into place and even when our ancestors went hunting and the slaves built the pyramids, co-working has been widely involved.

 Fast forward to today though, coworking as we know today was coined in 2005 by Brad Neuberg who started the first coworking movement in San Francisco with the idea to combine the independence of freelancing with the structure and community of an office space.